AgnitumuS/ubjs/CONTRIBUTING.md

       npm adduser --registry https://registry.unitybase.info

-## Publishing using lerna
+## Publishing using Lerna

- For a monorepo controlled by lerna
+For a monorepo controlled by Lerna

 	lerna updated

- will list a modules updated from a last `lerna publish` run - see [lerna update](https://github.com/staltz/lerna/blob/master/README.md#updated) for details
+ will list modules updated after the last execution of `lerna publish` run - see [lerna update](https://github.com/staltz/lerna/blob/master/README.md#updated) for details

  	lerna publish

  will publish all updated modules and create a new git commit/tag

- In case monorepo contains many modules (as ubjs) with cross-dependencies and you _SHURE_ you make a minor update to one of them then recommended way is to use `--only-explicit-updates` option during publishing.
+ In case monorepo contains many modules (as ubjs) with cross-dependencies and you _SURE_ you make a minor update to one of them then recommended way is to use `--only-explicit-updates` option during publishing.
 This option allows only the packages that have been explicitly updated to make a new version.